phylum-dev/homebrew-cli/README.md

 ## How do I migrate to the supported formula?

-It is strongly recommended to migrate to the `phylum-cli` formula found in the core Homebrew tap ASAP.
-If the Phylum CLI is already installed from this custom `phylum-dev/cli` tap, follow these steps to migrate:
+If the Phylum CLI is already installed from this custom `phylum-dev/cli` tap, follow these steps to migrate to the `phylum-cli` formula found in the core Homebrew tap:

 ```sh
 # Uninstall the current formula to prevent `phylum` binary conflicts